jsoliveir/ch1-docker/readme.md

 **[The private gateway](infrastructure/services/gateways/private/)**

-- it can reach services in the public network
-- it can reach services in the private network
+- it routes traffic to specific services in the private network
 - it increases control over security (when exposing internal dashboards)
 - it increases control over monitoring
 - it restricts access to the private network